check-spelling-sandbox/hazelcast/docs/design/cluster/01-clusterservice-consistency-improvements.md

     invalid master

-When a non-master member receives a heartbeat message from an unknown endpoint, it sends a complaint message to master and master receiving a complaint explicit suspicion messages to either of one or both of complainee and complainer, according to its own verification.
+When a non-master member receives a heartbeat message from an unknown endpoint, it sends a complaint message to master and the master upon receiving the complaint explicit suspicion sends messages to either of one or both of complainee and complainer, according to its own verification.

 #### Removing Suspicion